 - e.g. with a dictionary: if user_input == user_commands["confirm_purchase"]:

 would allow you to easily change the value of "confirm_purchase" without having to manually change the method.
 The dictionary could be defined as a constant at the top of the file/class.

+I understand your intention but in this case, we have the machine with a numeric keyboard only so each key is responsible for assigned selection from the menu.
+I don’t want a user to have to type his commands as typing just a number is easier.
+Moreover, I use the same selection numbers in 2 different menus in shopping_sequence and asmin_choice functions so I would have to make 2 independent dicts to create different menus.
+But I replaced (1,2,3,4,5) tuple called several times with a single variable now.

 - some of the statements, like for line 63: "user confirms purchase" you could have have a class called checkout with a method called complete checkout that runs all of those methods